 Wear flat shoes or no shoes when using this grounding exercise.
 If doing it with children, ask them to imagine they are growing roots into the ground from the soles of their feet.
-When swinging slowly back and forth, they need to keep both feet on the ground, so the roots are not coming out of the ground.
+When swinging slowly back and forth, they need to keep both feet on the ground, to prevent the roots from breaking.

-- Stand upright and place both feet on the ground.
-Place your feet a little apart and in a parallel position. - Rest your arms by your side. - Take a moment to notice how your body and breathing feel. - Send your awareness to the soles of the feet. - Gently and slowly move the entire body from the ankles forward without lifting the heels off the ground. - Gently and slowly move the entire body backwards from the ankles without lifting the toes off the ground almost like a pendulum. - Gently move the entire body from the ankle joint back and forth between the two positions. - Next lean to one side without lifting the other foot off the ground and lean to the other side - Repeat these sideways pendulum-like movements a few times. - Find a comfortable upright position and notice how you feel after the grounding exercise.
+- Stand upright.
+Place your feet a little apart and in a parallel position.
+Rest your arms by your side.
+Take a moment to notice how your body and breathing feel, then send your awareness to the soles of your feet. - Gently and slowly move your entire body from the ankles forward without lifting the heels off the ground, then move your body backwards from the ankles without lifting the toes off the ground almost like a pendulum.
+Gently move your body back and forth between the two positions. - Next lean to one side without lifting the other foot off the ground and then lean to the other side.
+Repeat these sideways pendulum-like movements a few times. - Find a comfortable upright position and notice how you feel after the grounding exercise.